Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

-This requirement for no flue pipe, allows you to install your electric heating boiler in the appropriate location, to suit your requirements, which is often not the case for a flued traditional gas and oil boilers.
+This requirement for no flue pipe allows you to install your electric heating boiler in the appropriate location to suit your heating power requirements, which is often not the case for traditional flued gas and oil boilers for home heating.

-This electric boiler range are for a wet central heating system in a domestic property type, if you require an electric boiler to be controlled by a building management system such as ModBus , or 0 -10 volt control that commercial building often use, then you need to use our commercial electric wall hung boilers which have an upgraded control panel, which can do the forementioned control regimes.
+This electric boiler range is for a wet central heating system in a domestic property type.
+If you require an electric boiler to be controlled by a building management system such as ModBus or 0-10 volt control that commercial buildings often use, then you need to use our commercial electric wall hung boilers which have an upgraded control panel, which can do the aforementioned control regimes.
+You can cascade this range of electric heating boilers with ease, accommodating up to 10 boilers.

 Central heating with sustainable energy

-As a result of the recently passed legislation regarding boilers, there will be no new gas boilers installed in newly built homes after the year 2025 to meet climate change targets.
-Therefore, any new house constructed after the year 2025 will be equipped with an alternative kind of heating, such as a electric boilers, for instance.
-The days of the gas boiler are numbered as they say.
+As a result of the recently passed legislation regarding boilers, there will be no new gas boilers installed in newly built homes after 2025 to meet climate change targets.
+Therefore, any new house constructed after 2025 will be equipped with an alternative kind of heating, such as a new boiler or heat pump, for instance.
+The days of the fossil fuel boiler are numbered, as they say.

 Energy-efficient hot water system